The James Plays

 James II becomes the prize in a vicious game between Scotland's most powerful families.
 Crowned when only six, abandoned by his mother and separated from his sisters, the child King is little more than a puppet.
 There is only one friend he can trust: William, the future Earl of Douglas.
 As James approaches adulthood in an ever more threatening world, he must fight to keep his tenuous grip on the crown while the nightmares of his childhood rise up once more.

-James III: The True Mirror, like the King himself, is colourful and unpredictable, turning its attention to the women at the heart of the royal court.
+James III: The True Mirror , like the King himself, is colourful and unpredictable, turning its attention to the women at the heart of the royal court.

 Charismatic, cultured, and obsessed with grandiose schemes that his nation can ill afford, James III is by turns loved and loathed.
 Scotland thunders dangerously close to civil war, but its future may be decided by James' resourceful and resilient wife, Queen Margaret of Denmark.
 Her love and clear vision can save a fragile monarchy and rescue a struggling people.

-Each play stands alone as a unique vision of a country tussling with its past and future; viewed together the trilogy creates an intricate and compelling narrative on Scottish culture and nationhood, full of playful wit and boisterous theatricality.
+Each play stands alone as a unique vision of a country tussling with its past and future; viewed together the cycle creates an intricate and compelling narrative on Scottish culture and nationhood, full of playful wit and boisterous theatricality.

 Information